bipentihexium/wys_arg_tools/algo_bruteforce/README.md

 Probably the most interesting program here.
 It is written in C++ so you will need a C++ compiler to use it, but there is also a Python script so you'll need Python 3.6+ (I used f-strings).

+## This readme is for old version, I'm currently working on updating it!

 ## Notes

 To customize parameters, check `algo_bruteforce_cfg.hpp`, to customize algorithm, check `algos.abalgo` and "Custom algorithms" below.